 To add a field like this to your report conditions and/or display columns, click in the field and start typing "parent custom field" - this will filter the drop-down options so you can easily find the field you need.

-- Creating Custom Membership & Event Reports - Learn how to pull the data you need out of your database through creating custom reports.
+Creating Custom Membership & Event Reports - Learn how to pull the data you need out of your database by creating custom reports.